Hexoraw/grexbot-devro/docs/README.md

 You can find the advancement of the project in the [patch notes](broken-reference).

 {% hint style="warning" %}
 Grexbot Alto is a personnal/non-profit project developed by Auradomix.
 This documentation may be incompleted.
 This product is only made under surveillance until proved secure for others.
-This robot is equiped with double emergency cut-off.
+This robot meets most safety standards and is equiped with redundant emergency cut-off.
 {% endhint %}